Lauri Pedaja

 Lauri Pedaja (born 4 April 1987 in Rakvere) is an Estonian actor and hairdresser.
-He debuted as an actor in 2007 film The Class directed by Ilmar Raag, where he had one of the lead roles.
+He debuted as an actor in the 2007 film The Class directed by Ilmar Raag, where he had one of the lead roles.

 In 2008, Pedaja participated as a celebrity contestant on the third season of Tantsud tähtedega, an Estonian version of Dancing with the Stars.
 His professional dancing partner was Kristina Tennokese.